okviz/okviz.github.io/_mydocs/www/terms/cookies.md

 ### How to Manage Preferences on This Application

-You can set or update your preferences via the privacy choices panel available on this Application.
+You can set or update your preferences via the privacy choices banner available on this Application.

 For third-party Trackers, you may manage your preferences by using the related opt-out link (if provided), by following the instructions in the third party's privacy policy, or by contacting the third party directly.